Death of Steven Crawford: Discovery

 On July 11, 1963, an Oregon man reeled in the remains of a toddler while fishing in Ashland's Keene Creek Reservoir.
-He initially thought he had discovered a blanket roll, not realizing what he found until after he removed it from the water.
+He initially thought he had discovered a blanket roll, not realizing what he had found until after he removed it from the water.
 The man then reported his findings to the police.

 Initial investigation

 Investigators discovered that the blankets, along with a quilt, were bound with wire and filled with heavy iron molds to keep the toddler's body from reaching the surface of the creek.
 The coroner performed an autopsy the next day, and estimated that the boy had died sometime after October 1962.
 The coroner labeled the cause of the toddler's death as unknown but probably suspicious.
 After a month of attempting to identify the child's remains and countless tips, investigators gave up and shelved his case.
 The child was buried at Hillcrest Memorial Park Cemetery in a plastic casket with a gravestone that read "Baby Doe, Known only to God."
 The case was not investigated again for another 45 years.